Description of the Dances

 Where do I start?

-If you are just starting out Swing dancing, the place to start is Beginning Lindy Hop!
+If you are just starting out Swing dancing, the place to start is East Coast Swing or Beginning Lindy Hop!

 If you are comfortable with 6 count Swing and want to move on adding 8 count moves and learn the Swingout, you are probably wanting to go with Beginning Intermediate Lindy Hop. (see descriptions below)

 Specialty classes will be offered occasionally, so add yourself on the mailing list.

 A simple easy to learn take-off on the Lindy Hop that is based on 6 count steps that can easily be mastered.
 Gets you going in no time!
 Can be danced right away to lots of styles of music from Big Band, 50's to contemporary music.

 The granddaddy of all swing dancing was created in Harlem in the late 1920's.
 This exciting dance incorporates footwork based on the Charleston, Boogie Woogie break away steps, freezes, and 6-count and 8-count traveling steps.
 It's an energetic, swinging', happy dance that can be danced to slow or fast swing music.